wejs/docs/docs/database/README.md

-# Database and ORM and session database
+# Database, ORM and sessions

 > We.js use Sequelize as Object-relational mapping (ORM) with extra steps for allowing model extensions in plugins